 When Is a Tooth Extraction Necessary?

-A tooth extraction may be needed for various reasons, but it is typically a last resort when a tooth cannot be saved.
-Some of the most common reasons for extractions include:
+A tooth pulled may be needed for various reasons, but it is typically a last resort when a tooth cannot be saved.
+Some of the most common reasons for dental extractions include:

-• Severe Tooth Decay or Damage – When a tooth is extensively decayed or fractured beyond repair, removal may be the only option.
+Severe Tooth Decay or Damage – When a tooth is extensively decayed or fractured beyond repair, removal may be the only option.
+Serious trauma that damages teeth can also result in the need for extraction.

-• Gum Disease and Infection – Advanced periodontal disease can cause teeth to loosen, making extractions necessary to prevent further infection.
+Gum Disease Advanced periodontal disease can cause teeth to loosen, making dental extractions necessary to prevent further infection, nerve damage, or fractures.

-• Overcrowding or Orthodontic Treatment – Some patients need extractions to make space for proper tooth alignment.
+Overcrowding or Orthodontic Treatment – Some patients need dental extractions to make space for proper tooth alignment or to address poorly positioned teeth.

-• Impacted Wisdom Teeth – Wisdom teeth often grow improperly, causing pain, infection, or damage to surrounding teeth, requiring removal.
+Impacted Wisdom Teeth – Wisdom teeth often grow improperly, causing pain, tooth injury, or damage to surrounding teeth, requiring removal.

 Our goal at Port City Dentistry is always to preserve natural teeth whenever possible.
 However, when extractions are necessary, we ensure a comfortable and seamless experience.